I love attending funerals.

 A funeral is a community space for personal, spiritual and life reflection.

-In my view, funerals are not only opportunities to support the bereaved and honour the dead, they are community spaces for personal, spiritual, and life reflection.
+I experience funerals as opportunities to support the bereaved and honour the dead, and as a community space for personal, spiritual, and life reflection.
 I’m so sorry to have missed that opportunity.

 Expressing grief close at hand often triggers more grief – in a good way.

 Funerals also give me the permission I sometimes need to mourn other people who’ve died.
 Whether consciously or subconsciously, expressing the grief close at hand often triggers more grief, which is truly a gift (even if it doesn’t always feel like it).
 When I reconnect with these emotions, it feels healthy and cathartic and gives me another chance to integrate previous losses into my life.

 Funerals can also teach us something about an important cause or issue.
 When a friend of mine committed suicide some years ago, the Rabbi took the opportunity to address the taboo around suicide in a way that eased the tension around our friend’s death and changed the way I think of other people who died by the same cause.

 At funerals I get connected to all the people whom the deceased and I knew in common.
 Funerals are social events where you may bump into people you never knew, knew your dear friend or relative.
 Now I’m bonded with those people more deeply and every time we see each other we reminisce about the person who died, or exchange that knowing smile that we’re richer for having known them.

 A good funeral is a village-making event.

 As Stephen Jenkinson says, the mark of a good death is that it’s a village-making event.
 We believe this to be especially relevant when planning and attending funerals or other end-of-life rituals.